What is eSIM and how does it work?

 ESIM stands for the embedded sim.
 It is also called eUICC (embedded Universal Circuit Card).
 The new iPhone models include eSIM support as a substitute for a second SIM.
 The regular SIM is a small external electronic chip that stores the subscription profile for a mobile subscriber.
-The profile includes IMSI, ICCID, authentication information, etc. eSIM is similar to SIM functionally, but an embedded chip inside the device, which is re-writable by the mobile operator.
-When a mobile user changes service provider, there is no need to buy a new sim card, the subscription will be written, by the new mobile operator over the air.
+The profile includes IMSI, ICCID, authentication information, etc. eSIM is similar to SIM functionally, but an embedded chip inside the device is re-writable by the mobile operator.
+When a mobile user changes service provider, buying a new sim card is unnecessary.
+The subscription will be written by the new mobile operator over the air.
 To support eSIM functionality, the mobile operator should also support provisioning over the air.

 Advantages of eSIM: